 At the end of the trail you’ll come face to face with King’s Lynn’s maritime past at True’s Yard Fisherfolk Museum.
 Two faithfully restored cottages help recreate the story of how life was lived by the 19th North End fisher folk of Lynn.

 The town is brim full of historic buildings, streets and courtyards to explore.
-If you visit the town centre after dusk you will find the renowned Lynn Lumiere illuminations, a set of six colourful moving portraits of the town’s history that is well worth seeing.
+If you visit the town centre after dusk you will find the renowned Lynn illuminations, a set of colourful moving portraits of the town’s history that is well worth seeing (the projection concept changes from time to time, currently overseen by Collusion arts organisation).

 In King’s Lynn’s historic public park The Walks, the 17 hectare park boasts a unique 15th century chapel, The Red Mount Chapel (a Grade II-listed church) as well as beautiful landscaping, a children’s play area, toilets and a café.